 - Images may be edited to improve contrast ratio, color balance, and composition through cropping.
 Images may not be edited to add, remove, or alter any aspect or element of the project including its context.
 Images should represent the project as it exists in the built environment.
 Artistic composition must not confuse the jury as to the nature of the project.

-You will be required to upload a 24" x 36" exhibit board.
-You can download template examples here.
-This board will NOT be shown to the jury, however, it will be displayed publicly at the 2017 Small Projects Awards Party.
+This board will NOT be shown to the jury, however, it will be displayed publicly at the 2018 Small Project Awards Party.
 You will find more specs included on the IMAGES tab of your submission.